 - Tenth Amendment – Reserved PowersThe Tenth Amendment says that any powers not reserved for the federal government belong to the states or the people.

 Why You Need a Federal Criminal Defense Attorney in Dallas

 Anyone facing criminal charges in Texas should be aware of what their rights are under federal law.
 If you or a loved one have been charged with a federal crime in Texas, it’s in your best interest to speak with a federal criminal defense attorney in Dallas who has experience handling these types of cases.
-Call the experienced defense attorneys at the Law Office of Broden & Mickelsen.
+Call the experienced defense attorneys at the Broden & Mickelsen, LLP.
 Their attorneys will protect your rights and explain all of your legal options going forward.

 Dallas Best Federal Criminal Defense Lawyers

 Broden & Mickelsen, LLP